-Note payable to a bank with monthly principal payments of \$10,000 plus accrued interest at a variable annual interest rate based upon an index which is the Treasury securities rate for a term of seven years, plus 2.20%.
+Note payal payments of \$10,000 plus accrued interest at a variable annual interest rate based upon an index which is the Treasury securities rate for a term of seven years, plus 2.2%.
 The interest rate is subject to change on the first day of each seven year anniversary after the date of the note based on the Index then in effect.
 As of the date of the Loan, the annual interest rate was 6.11%.
-The note is collateralized by land and a commercial office building, plus a
+Effective December 27, 2011, the Annual interest rate was adjusted to 3.61%.
+The note is collateralized by land and a commercial office building, plus a guarantee by certain related parties.
+The note matures in November, 2018.